braze-inc/braze-docs/_docs/_user_guide/engagement_tools/templates_and_media/content_blocks.md

 After creating your Content Block, you can insert it in your messaging by following these steps:

-2. Copy the Content Block Liquid Tag from your Content Block page.
+1. Copy the **Content Block Liquid Tag** from the **Content Block Details** section.
-3. Insert the Content Block Liquid tag into the message.
+2. Insert the Content Block Liquid tag into the message.
 You can also begin typing the Liquid and have the tag auto-populate.

 ### Updating and copying Content Blocks